Veran350/Queen_Teni_Claire-V1/README.md

 </p>
 </a>
 </div>
+###QUEEN_TENI_CLAIRE_CODE NOT ALLOWED FOR USE.
+USING OF IT WILL RESULT IN FLAGGING YOUR ACCOUNT AND DISABLING YOUR REPO ON GITHUB

 ### Please Read !
 QUEEN_TENI_CLAIRE-V1, Your All-in-One WhatsApp Excitement Buddy!
 Enjoy a thrilling messaging experience like never before.QUEEN TENI_CLAIRE bot brings a world of excitement and joy to your chats.
 Express yourself with unique flair and add a touch of excitement to every conversation. ✨🤖.We are not responsible for any problems caused by your use of this